-Funds may be used for expenses related to the implementation of innovative and effective evidence-based teaching approaches.
-Eligible expenses include, but are not limited to, short-term salaries (such as a project coordinator - please refer to the university’s compensation rates and policies) or teaching relief (perhaps to accommodate development and implementation time for contributing instructors) to honour the time commitment required for design and development of effective learning experiences.
-Equipment and supplies are also eligible if they are directly applicable to the project.
+Funds could be used for expenses related to the implementation of innovative and effective evidence-based teaching approaches.
+Eligible expenses included, but were not limited to, short-term salaries, teaching relief (perhaps to accommodate development and implementation time for contributing instructors) to honour the time commitment required for design and development of effective learning experiences.
+Equipment and supplies were also eligible if they were directly applicable to the project.

-NOTE: With respect to sustainability, if monies are to be earmarked for salaries there should be no expectation of ongoing salaries or staffing positions beyond the funding of this initiative.
-Examples of ineligible expenses include guest speakers, conference fees, and travel costs.
+NOTE: With respect to sustainability, if monies were to be earmarked for salaries there was to be no expectation of ongoing salaries or staffing positions beyond the funding of this initiative.
+Examples of ineligible expenses included guest speakers, conference fees, and travel costs.

 How will funding decisions be made?

-Initial project proposals and subsequent proposal development should proceed through consultation with your Teaching Fellow in order to optimize the distribution of the funds by coordinating and linking various proposals where feasible.
-Teaching Fellows will also be able to provide examples of innovative and evidence-based teaching practices.
-Contact your Teaching Fellow for more information.
+Initial project proposals and subsequent proposal development proceeded through consultation with the specific teaching fellow in order to optimize the distribution of the funds by coordinating and linking various proposals where feasible.
+Teaching fellows were also able to provide examples of innovative and evidence-based teaching practices.
+Applicants were encouraged to contact their teaching fellow for more information.
 Teaching fellows at the time of the granting selection period were: